SNL roasts Trump over bizarre attempt to sell Bibles

 Saturday night Live has set its sights on Donald Trump once again – this time over his ridiculous attempts to sell Bibles.

-Days after late-night hosts skewered the former president for his unconvincing pivot to Bible salesmanship, the US sketch show lampooned him in a cold open during its latest episode.
+Days after late-night hosts skewered the former president for his unconvincing pivot to Bible salesmanship, the US sketch show lampooned him in a cold open during its latest episode, which was hosted by Ramy Youssef.

 Earlier this week, Trump released an infomercial in which, ahead of Easter Sunday, he endorsed a “God Bless The USA” Bible – a special version inspired by the patriotic tune of the same name – worth $60.